Ttokkime/Projects/README.md

 # Projects
-This is a summary of my projects during high school:
+This repository provides an overview of the projects and I did throughout high school and links to each projects' repositories:

 ## 1. Cybersecurity Research Lab
 #### Under the guidance of Professor Songjin Hong, I was able to complete various labs on advanced topics in cybersecurity.